10 Best Vulnerability Management Software Platforms

 Two of the most critical metrics for any vulnerability management program are Mean Time to Detect (MTTD) and Mean Time to Remediate (MTTR).
 MTTD measures how quickly your team can identify a new vulnerability once it appears in your environment, while MTTR tracks how long it takes to fix it.
 Security leaders care about these metrics because they directly correlate to your organization's exposure.
 The shorter the time between detection and remediation, the smaller the window of opportunity for an attacker to exploit a weakness.
 A consistently low MTTD and MTTR demonstrates that your cybersecurity processes are efficient, automated, and effective at reducing risk across your infrastructure.

-Coverage and Compliance Metrics
+Measuring Your Asset Coverage and Compliance

 You can't protect what you can't see.
 That's why asset coverage is a foundational metric.
 You should constantly track what percentage of your known assets, from servers and endpoints to cloud workloads, are being scanned for vulnerabilities.
 Aim for 100% coverage to eliminate dangerous blind spots.
 Equally important are compliance metrics.
 Your vulnerability management tool should generate reports that satisfy auditors and demonstrate adherence to regulatory standards like PCI DSS or HIPAA.
 Having access to clear, customizable reports for both technical staff and executive management is essential for maintaining a strong compliance posture and communicating security effectiveness throughout the organization.